Katy Vincent

 BIOGRAPHY

 I graduated from King's College School of Medicine and Dentistry, University of London in 2000, having also obtained an intercalated BSc in Biomedical Sciences & Anatomy (1997).
-I completed my early clinical training in Cambridge and Worthing before obtaining a NTN in the Oxford Deanery in 2004.
-During this time I undertook a DPhil using fMRI to investigate the influence of hormones on pain processing in humans (Supervisors: Prof Irene Tracey, Prof Stephen Kennedy & Miss Jane Moore).
-I was appointed as an NIHR Academic Clinical Lecturer in 2009 and then as the NDOG Pain Fellow in 2014.
-Both these posts have allowed me to continue my research whilst completing my clinical training and developing specialist skills in the management of women with chronic pelvic pain.
+I completed the majority of my postgraduate training in Obstetrics and Gynaecology in the Oxford Deanery, obtaining my CCT in 2015.
+During this time I undertook a DPhil in Prof Irene Tracey's Pain Imaging Neuroscience group investigating the influence of hormones on pain processing in humans and continued my post-doctoral work as an NIHR Academic Clinical Lecturer and then as the Senior Pain Fellow in the department.
+I was appointed as the Senior Fellow in Pain in Women in 2019.

 RESEARCH

 Chronic pain is common.
 In the UK alone approximately 7.8 million people live with chronic pain and, at any time, over a third of households contain someone in pain.
 Women suffer with almost all chronic pain conditions to a much greater extent than men.
 Additionally, they also suffer from female-specific pains; particularly in their pelvis, including period pain (dysmenorrhoea) and the pains associated with diseases such as endometriosis.
-My research focuses on the role that the central nervous system (CNS) plays in generating and maintaing pain in women.
-I am particularly interested in the interactions between pain and steroid hormones.
+I lead the Pain in Women group, where we use a variety of methodologies to explore mechanisms generating and maintaining pain in women.
+A key focus of the group, in collaboration with the EndoCaRe Centre in Oxford, is mechanisms of endometriosis-associated pain.
+I am currently the academic lead of the IMI-2 funded TRiPP project investigating pain pathways in endometriosis and bladder pain syndrome and lead the APDP RoADPain project understanding the role of adolescent period pain in the development of chronic pain.

 Key publications